 Offline marketing: not to be underestimated

 Offline marketing can cover many areas.
-Basically, you use the usual ways to promote your company and apply them to your website.
+Basically, you use the classic ways to promote your company and apply them to your website.
 All advertising materials – from business cards and flyers to exhibition stands, and customer gifts to official invoices – usually carry the company name and your address and telephone number.
 Simply add your new domain to them.